Getlabs Webhooks

 -

-In order for Getlabs to communicate with your application you'll need to create an
+In order for Getlabs to communicate with your application you'll need to

-endpoint for our webhook service to communicate with.
+create an endpoint for our webhook service to communicate with.

-Setting up a web application is outside the scope of this document but here are some
+Setting up a web application is outside the scope of this document but

-important details on the specifics of the endpoint that we require from your endpoint:
+here are some important details on the specifics of the endpoint that we

 - must be an https endpoint